peteroupc/peteroupc.github.io/bernoulli.md

 This page also contains algorithms to exactly simulate probabilities that are irrational numbers, using only random bits, which is likewise related to the Bernoulli factory problem.
 Again, many of these were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>.

+This page is focused on sampling methods that _exactly_ simulate the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that we have a source of "truly" random numbers).

 <a id=About_This_Document></a>
 ### About This Document